 Getting the work is part of the work.
-How do you keep up the momentum and keep selling in what can be a dispiriting process?
+How do you keep up the momentum and keep selling in what can be an exhausting and dispiriting process?

 Founders, entrepreneurs and small business owners come in all shapes and sizes but, ultimately, they have one thing in common – a sharp sense of autonomy and self-sufficiency.
 Without it, they couldn’t manage the pendulum swings or the inevitable loneliness that comes with entrepreneurship.
 That autonomy often stands them in good stead but there’s one area where it can fail all of us at times.
 Sales.
 However much you believe in your product or service, it can be hard work trying to find clients and customers or raising funds especially if you’re not a natural salesperson.

 In most jobs (although there are exceptions), if you don’t perform/ get the results, you’ll eventually lose your job.
 But in most work, there’s a period of grace.
 Maybe there’s time for training built in, maybe you can bluff your way through for a while, maybe others in your team might pick up your slack for a time.
 In some work, performing means working on projects, products and deals which others bring in.